 So that’s MMT described (as neutrally as possible) in a nutshell.
 Hopefully you have the understanding to form an opinion now!

-Economics is a confusing subject, and you likely won’t have the time to explain concepts like MMT or interest rates as thoroughly as this article.
-Still, hopefully this article provided you with the understanding to comfortably approach economics topics with ease.
+Although there are many economics enthusiasts in the world, economics is still a confusing subject, and you likely won’t have the time to explain concepts like MMT or interest rates as thoroughly as this article.
+However, hopefully this article provided you with the understanding to comfortably approach economics topics with ease.
 Best of luck!